manjarymodi/OMF-Samples/README.md

 These OMF samples are introductory, language-specific examples demonstrating how to generate OMF messages and send them to a compatible endpoint.
 They are intended as instructional samples only.

+While the same messages can be sent to both an on-premise PI System and OSIsoft Cloud Services, the samples are separated into two groups to highlight the features of each system.

 More information on OMF can be found [here.](http://omf-docs.osisoft.com)

 ##License